atilaneves/reggae/README.md

 instance.
 In the future it may include support for other statically compiled languages.
 PRs welcome!

-reggae is really a flexible DAG describing API that happens to good at building software.
+reggae is really a flexible DAG describing API that happens to be good at building software.

 Features
 --------